saf-dmitry/mdviewer/README.md

 - __Markdown processor.__ Different Markdown processors have different performance, which depends on the type of content you have in your document.

-- __Markdown document containing a lot of math formulas.__ The math rendering performance generally depends on the [MathJax][mathjax] configuration options, especially those controlling the output generation.
-Depending on type and complexity of your math you may consider using [KaTeX][katex] as alternative math renderer.
+- __Markdown documents containing a lot of math expressions.__ The math rendering performance generally depends on the [MathJax][mathjax] configuration, especially the output processor options.
+Depending on type and complexity of your math you may consider using [KaTeX][katex] as alternative LaTeX math renderer.

 # Acknowledgments